christine-gk416/lincoln-highway-road-trip/README.md

 These are the user stories I've identified for the current version of this project:

-1. Ellan wants to have a slideshow of the unique attractions along the highway, so that they can talk their partner into taking a road trip instead of going on a beach holiday.
+1. Jo wants to have a slideshow of the unique attractions along the highway, so that they can talk their partner into taking a road trip instead of going on a beach holiday.
-2. Julia likes to plan ahead for places to eat and hotels/motels to stay in while she’s on a road trip.
+2. Julia likes to plan ahead for places to eat and other places of interest in while she’s on a road trip.
 She wants to find suggestions for restaurants and hotels directly on the site.
 3. Miles is fascinated by the history of the roadside attractions on the Lincoln highway.
 He wants to learn more about the general history of the highway and facts about the attractions.
 4. Skye lives near the Lincoln highway heritage quarter in Pennsylvania and wants to keep up with events at each destination.
 She’d like to subscribe to a newsletter to get updates.
 5. Robert wants to have a way to search the map for places to stop along the way.
 He’s particularly concerned with locating petrol stations, so that the car doesn’t break down and so that he can keep an eye on the cost of petrol.